wes-kay/python-steam-deck-ssh-auto-uploader/README.md

 This Python application uploads games via SSH to a Steam Deck (or any other SSH-enabled device) using SSH key-based authentication.

+Compress and Upload: It compresses each directory into a .tar.gz file, uploads it to the Steam Deck, and then decompresses it there.
+Remove After Transfer: After a directory is successfully transferred and decompressed on the Steam Deck, the local copy of the directory is deleted.

 This guide will walk you through enabling SSH on your Steam Deck, setting up SSH key-based authentication, and configuring the application.

 ## Prerequisites